ajb413/pfunc-rest-api-example/README.md

     }
 ```

-Also an API request that needs secret API keys can be properly implemented in Functions using [vault](#).
-Add secret keys to the module by clicking "MY SECRETS" in the event handler editor page.
+Also an API request that needs secret API keys can be properly implemented in Functions using [vault](https://www.pubnub.com/docs/blocks/vault-module?devrel_gh=pfunc-rest-api-example).
+Add secret keys to the module by clicking **MY SECRETS** in the event handler editor page.

 ```javascript
 const xhr = require('xhr');